monkeytypegame/monkeytype/backend/mongo-todo.md

 ## After beta is ready

-- Get somebody else to check over security due to my lack of expertise
 - Work on transfering data from firebase to mongo
 - Make sure that development can be done on mac and windows computers as well
   - directories in server.js might cause issues
 - Figure out if filteredResults.reverse(); in account.js is going to cause efficiency issues
   - Could reverse processing of results, but that would add more complexity to code
 - Figure out why if (page == "account") pageTransition = false; gets rid of endless account loading bug when accessing via url

-### Analytics / Admin panel

-- Create admin panel or public stats page to make use of analytics data
-  - What data needs to be in the analytics table
-    - New Account, sessions, number of tests started, which tests people take and how fast they are taking them
-      - Things like theme, popular languages, etc can be derived from user models
-        - Wouldn't be able to see change over time if you went with this method
-          - Could check and save once a day
-      - Could use google analytics for easy data analysis
-  - Result is duplicated in analytics
-    - Does entire result need to be stored in analytics
-    - Should result be stored in seperate collection and then referenced in user doc and analytics?

 ## User transfer